nathan-au/fiam-2026-factors/experiments/portfolio_concentration/README.md

 If the extremes carry the alpha (bucket returns steepest in the outer buckets), concentration raises IR; otherwise it only adds idiosyncratic risk.
 Pre-registered adoption: net IR >= the 1% control + 0.10, paired monthly net-return t >= 1, and >= 100 positions every month (FIAM position-count rule).

 ## Research origin
-docs/NEW.md sec 3.9 item 7 (Quantitativo LTR: 30 quantiles beat 10/20/40, i.e. the top ~3%; the Russell-1000 agent's edge is concentrated in its top 20; "only pursue it if the decile table shows the extremes carry the alpha").
+docs/RESEARCH.md Part I sec 3.9 item 7 (Quantitativo LTR: 30 quantiles beat 10/20/40, i.e. the top ~3%; the Russell-1000 agent's edge is concentrated in its top 20; "only pursue it if the decile table shows the extremes carry the alpha").

 ## Implementation
 `quantile_table` (mean next-month excess return by within-month composite bucket, 30 buckets, universe rows, equal month weight) and the frozen LP with `max_weight` in {0.005, 0.01, 0.015, 0.02, 0.03}, each with `turnover = 10%` (`t10_*`) and without (`free_*`).
 Note the LP requires 1/max_weight names per side, so 3% gives about 33 per side.